Shirin David: 2015–2018: YouTube channel and Deutschland sucht den Superstar judge

+2019–2021: Supersize and Bitches brauchen Rap

 In January 2019, David released her first official single, "Orbit", which was later one of the tracks of her debut album Supersize.
 In February, her second single, "Gib ihm", was released, reaching number one in the German Charts.
 Five weeks after the release of "Gib ihm", David was featured on the track "Affalterbach" by German rapper Shindy.
 About two weeks later, David released the song "ICE", which was followed by "Fliegst du mit" in May.
 At the end of June 2019, she published the single "On Off" featuring Maître Gims, which was followed by the single "Brillis" in August.
 On 20 September 2019, she released both the single "Nur mit dir" featuring German singer Xavier Naidoo and her album Supersize, which peaked at number one on the German Album Charts.
 She became the first national female solo hip-hop artist to reach number one with an album as well as the first female hip hop act to top the charts with her debut album.

 In a YouTube video released in September 2019, David announced her second perfume was set to come out in October 2019, after she had already sold a perfume as part of a collaboration with dm-drogerie since 2014.
 The newest fragrance is a collaboration with Douglas and a first sample of it is found in the limited content box to her album Supersize.

 After David had already released two merchandising collections in November 2016 and June 2017 in collaboration with Holymesh, she released a pair of slippers with "GIB IHM" printed on in April 2020.

-David released the single "90-60-111" on 24 April 2020 which turned being her second number one-hit in Germany, as well as her first number one-single in Austria.
+David released the single "90-60-111" on 24 April 2020 which became her second number one-hit in Germany, as well as her first number one-single in Austria.
 She also released a limited merchandise collection for the single.
 Two weeks after the release of "90-60-111", David was featured on the track "Conan x Xenia" by German rapper Haftbefehl.
 Later in 2020, she released her song "Hoe's Up G's Down".
 Later, she released the song "Never Know" with German rapper Luciano, which debuted in the top 10 in Germany, Austria, and Switzerland.
 Her second studio album, Bitches brauchen Rap, was released on 19 November 2021.